 About This Course

-Increasing interest in environmental conservation by governments and the public alike means that we now require a new generation of trained professional scientists with a sound zoological knowledge and an appreciation of the issues involved in local and global conservation.
+Environmental conservation is now top of government agendas around the world which means that we now require a new generation of trained professional scientists with a sound zoological knowledge and an appreciation of the issues involved in local and global conservation.

-This course provides traditional zoology (taxonomy, morphology, physiology and cell biology) with an emphasis upon animal ecology (biodiversity, ecology, behaviour and evolution.
-In addition you will take courses providing an appreciation of the need for environmental conservation and the means by which conservation objectives can be achieved.
-To this end the course establishes links between the academic learning environment and external environmental and conservation organisations in the form of project work and practical management plans.
+On our BSc Zoology with Conservation degree course, we will teach you all about traditional zoology, including taxonomy, morphology, physiology and cell biology with an emphasis upon animal ecology (biodiversity, ecology, behaviour and evolution).
+You will also take modules that will give you an understanding of the need for environmental conservation and how conservation objectives can be achieved.
+This degree establishes links between the academic learning environment and external environmental and conservation organisations in the form of project work and practical management plans.

-You will acquire a broad theoretical understanding of zoology and conservation plus the acquisition of associated practical skills.
-Along with a comprehensive range of transferable skills, this degree will equip you with skills for employment in a conservation career.
+You will acquire a broad theoretical understanding of zoology and conservation and you will also gain the associated practical skills.
+Along with a comprehensive range of transferable skills, this degree will equip you for a career in conservation.